tylerdmace/mumblestumble/README.md

 # mumblestumble
 An experimental Mimblewimble implementation written in Golang.
 Technical documentation can be found [here](doc/README.md).
+The implementation details have not been decided in full for some major mechanics including consensus, transaction interactivity protocol, script support, and more.

 ## Building